ARMmbed/mbed-os-5-docs/docs/dev_tools/build_profiles.md

 # Build Profiles
-mbed OS 5 supports three primary build profiles: *default*, *debug* and *small*.
-The Online Compiler uses the *default* profile.
+mbed OS 5 supports three primary build profiles: *develop*, *debug* and *release*.
+The Online Compiler uses the *develop* profile.
 When building from mbed CLI, you can select a profile by adding the ```--profile <profile>``` flag.
 You can specify custom user-defined profiles by giving the path to the profile.

-## Default profile
+## Develop profile
 * Small and fast code.
 * Full error information.
 For example, asserts have file name and line number.
 * Hard to follow code flow when using a debugger.